Find flights

 • Where does Cathay Pacific fly to?

-Cathay Pacific offers direct flights to 74 cities in 32 different countries.
-Singapore, Hong Kong, and Bangkok are the most popular cities covered by Cathay Pacific.
+Cathay Pacific offers direct flights to 79 cities in 33 different countries.
+Singapore, Hong Kong, and Taipei City are the most popular cities covered by Cathay Pacific.

 • What is Cathay Pacific’s primary hub?